Rep. Tim Moore Purchases Shares of Ford Motor (NYSE:F)

 Ford Motor Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Monday, March 3rd.
-Investors of record on Tuesday, February 18th were issued a dividend of $0.15 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 3rd.
+Investors of record on Tuesday, February 18th were issued a $0.15 dividend.
+This represents a $0.60 dividend on an annualized basis and a yield of 6.16%.
 The ex-dividend date of this dividend was Tuesday, February 18th.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 6.25%.
-Ford Motor’s dividend payout ratio is 41.10%.
+Ford Motor’s dividend payout ratio (DPR) is 41.10%.

 Institutional Investors Weigh In On Ford Motor